-The discount rate used to measure the total pension liability was 4.60% as of June 30, 2020, compared to 3.56% as of June 30, 2019.
-The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rates and that employer contributions will be made according to the five-year average of actual contributions as of June 30, 2020.
+The discount rate used to measure the total pension liability was 6.75% as of June 30, 2021, compared to 4.60% as of June 30, 2020.
+The projection of cash flows used to determine the discount rate assumed that participants contributions will be made at the current contribution rates and that employer contributions will be made according to the five-year average of actual contributions as of June 30, 2022.

-Based on those assumptions, the System's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members until the plan year ending June 30, 2044.
-Therefore, the long-term expected rate of return on pension plan investments of 6.75% was applied to all periods of projected benefit payments through June 30, 2044 and the applicable municipal bond index rate of 2.66%, based on the S&P Municipal Bond 20-year High Grade Index Rate as of June 30, 2020, was applied to all periods of projected benefit payments after June 30, 2044.
-The Single Equivalent Interest Rate (SEIR) of 4.60% that discounts the entire projected benefit stream to the same amount as the sum of the present values of the two separate benefit payments streams was used to determine the total pension liability as of June 30, 2020.
-The SEIR at the beginning of the measurement period was 3.56%.
+Based on those assumptions, the System's fiduciary net position was projected to be available to make all projected future benefit payments of current participants.
+As of June 30, 2021, the System is not projected to be insolvent.
+Therefore, the long-term expected rate of return on pension plan investments of 6.75% was applied to all periods of projected benefit payments and the applicable municipal bond index rate of 2.18%, based on the S&P Municipal Bond 20-year High Grade Index Rate as of June 30, 2021, was applied to all periods of projected benefit payments.
+The Single Equivalent Interest Rate (SEIR) of 6.75% that discounts the entire projected benefit stream to the same amount as the sum of the present values of the two separate benefit payments streams was used to determine the total pension liability as of June 30, 2021.
+The SEIR at the beginning of the measurement period was 4.60%.